ejqassem/Node-Tutorial-/README.md

 ```
 High level overview of the above code:
   1) Declaration of Dependencies(Express)
-  2) Setting a variable, app, equal to express() for future reference
+  2) Initializing a variable, app, to reference the express() method
-  3) Setting up basic routing the root endpoint for the 'get' method
+  3) Setting up basic routing for the root endpoint('/') for the http 'get' method
   4) Sending the client back and writing 'hello world' to the page

 What exactly does app.get() accomplish?
 Before I explain that code, here is what the code app.get() simplifies: